-... the biggest share of employment and also GVA

-Employment growth in health care and social assistance over the last five years to end 2014 totalled 9,500, about 57 per cent of the employment growth for the State.
+... the biggest share of employment and also GVA employment and also GVA Employment and also GVA Employment growth in health care and social assistance over the last five years to end 2014 totalled 9,500, about 57 per cent of the employment growth for the State.
 This sector is now by far the biggest by share of employment, at 14.2 per cent, and also by GVA at 8.2 per cent.
 The next biggest being retail trade with an employment share of 11 per cent.